-“Give the pupils something to do, not something to learn; and the doing is of such a nature as to demand thinking; learning naturally results “ — John Dewey
+“Give the pupils something to do, not something to learn; and the doing is of such a nature as to demand thinking; learning naturally results." — John Dewey

-John Dewey felt a time-honored and common sense belief was being left behind in modern education: that people learn most when they are actively involved in their learning and find the material relevant and attractive in some way.
-He emphasized that learners need to feel a sense of control over learning situations and should be provided with opportunities to reflect on the learning experiences so they relate, connect and transfer to real life.
-He believed that schools should prepare students to be active members in a democratic society.
-In this approach learners should be encouraged to experiment and think independently with support and guidance from educators.
+Dewey believed educators should focus on the “whole person” including one’s physical, emotional and intellectual growth.
+He felt that “modern education” was ignoring the time-honored and commonsense observation dating back to early Western and Eastern philosophers (Plato, Socrates, and Lao Tzu among others) that people learn most when they are actively involved in their learning and find the material attractive, engaging, and relevant to their real life.
+He emphasized that learners need to feel a sense of control and ownership over learning situations and should be provided with opportunities to reflect on the learning experiences so they relate, connect and transfer to real-life (Dewey, 1897, 1900, 1938; McDermott, 1981).

 These ideas put forward nearly a century ago are now being supported by scientific studies of the brain and how people learn.
 In the past few decades, brain-imaging technology has allowed neuroscientists to study the living brain and identify optimal conditions for learning.
 This has lead to the emerging field of educational neuroscience and the promotion of brain-based teaching strategies.